 Poverty in older people

-The poverty rate on pensioners has been consistently below that for working-age adults and children
+The relative poverty rate for pensioners (after housing costs) has remained below the rate for working-age adults (20%) and children (23%).

 A note on measurement: